whmsft/WhirlEdit/README.md

 1. Editing LARGE files (30kb+) may slow down experience
 2. Some theme assests don't work as expected
 3. Language changing drop-down menu does not change with tab change
-4. Saved runners do not work (possible fix: use confscript)

 <hr>